eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

 ======================================

-This document is designed to give you an overview of the capabilities and implementation of the EQcorrscan Python module.
+This document is designed to give you an overview of the capabilities and implementation of the EQcorrscan Python package.

 Why EQcorrscan?
 ---------------
-EQcorrscan is designed to compute detections of earthquakes, or any seismic signal (explosions work *really* well) by comparing templates with continuous data.
+EQcorrscan is designed to compute detections of earthquakes, or any seismic signal (explosions work *really* well) using more advanced routines than standard amplitude-ratio methods.

+This package was originally based around a matched-filter detection routine which works by comparing templates with continuous data.
 The main benefit of EQcorrscan's matched-filter routine is the level of parallel processing that can be achieved.
-By exploiting the fact that each template does not rely on any other template, detections from a single template through a day of seismic data can be computed in parallel.
-By computing these in parallel rather than a single template through multiple days we reduce IO load.
-At a low level, each time-step is computed in parallel by using the openCV matchTemplate function.
-The net result is that these functions are *very* scalable, we have obtained a speed-up from 2 months to 10 hours by migrating from a small cluster to a large one (for a 6.5 year long continuous dataset and 800 templates).
+EQcorrscan will run on anything from a 1GB RAM single-board computer to a multi-hundred-GB RAM, thousand CPU high-performance computer.
+Because the internals of EQcorrscan's matched-filter routine scale reasonably well, the developers have observed speed-ups of 150x (from 2 months to 10 hours) by migrating from a small cluster to a large one (for a 6.5 year long continuous dataset and 800 templates).

 The authors of EQcorrscan foresee this project as an open repository for the